-• Reimbursing a covered entity or specified pharmacy for a quantity of a 340B drug, as defined in the act, in an amount less than the carrier, PBM, or affiliate would pay to any other similarly situated pharmacy for such quantity of the drug on the basis that the entity or pharmacy is a covered entity or a pharmacy, or that the entity or pharmacy dispenses 340B drugs.
-(Section 376.414.2(1));
+• Reimbursing a covered entity or pharmacy for a quantity of a 340B drug, as defined in the act, in an amount less than the carrier, PBM, or affiliate would pay to any other similarly situated pharmacy for such quantity of the drug on the basis that the entity or pharmacy is a covered entity or a pharmacy, or that the entity or pharmacy dispenses 340B drugs.
+(Section 376.416.2(1));

-• Imposing any terms or conditions on covered entities or specified pharmacies which differ from the terms or conditions applicable to other similarly situated pharmacies or entities on the basis that the entity or pharmacy is a covered entity or dispenses 340B drugs, including but not limited to certain terms and conditions described in the act.
-(Section 376.414.2(2));
+• Imposing any terms or conditions on covered entities or pharmacies which differ from the terms or conditions applicable to other similarly situated pharmacies or entities on the basis that the entity or pharmacy is a covered entity or dispenses 340B drugs, including but not limited to certain terms and conditions described in the act.
+(Section 376.416.2(2));

 • Interfering with an individual's choice to receive a 340B drug from a covered entity or pharmacy.
-(Section 376.414.2(3));
+(Section 376.416.2(3));

-• Requiring a covered entity or specified pharmacy to identify 340B drugs, either directly or through a third party, except as required to comply with rebate transparency requirements of a pharmaceutical manufacturer.
-(Section 376.414.2(4));
+• Discriminating in reimbursement to a covered entity or pharmacy based on the determination or indication a drug is a 340B drug.
+(Section 376.416.2(4));

 • Requiring a covered entity or pharmacy to identify a 340B drug sooner than 45 days after the point of sale of the drug.
-(Section 376.414.2(5));
+(Section 376.416.2(5));

 • Refusing to contract with a covered entity or pharmacy for reasons other than those that apply equally to entities or pharmacies that are not covered entities or similarly situated pharmacies, or on the basis that the entity or pharmacy is a covered entity as described under federal law, or on the basis that the entity or pharmacy is described as a covered entity under provisions of federal law.
-(Section 376.414.2(6));
+(Section 376.416.2(6));

 • Denying the covered entity the ability to purchase drugs at 340B program pricing by substituting a rebate discount.
-(Section 376.414.2(7));
+(Section 376.416.2(7));

 • Refusing to cover drugs purchased under the 340B drug pricing program.
-(Section 376.414.2(8)); or
+(Section 376.416.2(8)); or

 • Requiring a covered entity or pharmacy to reverse, resubmit, or clarify a 340B-drug pricing claim after the initial adjudication unless these actions are in the normal course of pharmacy business and not related to the 340B drug pricing, except as required by federal law.
-(Section 376.414.2(9)).
+(Section 376.416.2(9)).